-Now Accepting Scholarship Applications for Spring 2020
+Now Accepting Scholarship Applications for Fall 2021

-The Global Pharmaceutical Economy & Health
+The Global Pharmaceutical Economy and Health

 - The pharmaceutical industrial complex (Big Pharma) threatens global public health with profit-motivated research and uncontrolled pricing.
 This class interrogates the political-economic context in which Big Pharma has evolved and the ethical implications of market-based health care.
 It prepares students to advocate for research and fair distribution of life-saving medicines as a necessary component of an equitable healthcare system.

 *Classes begin Wednesday, September 1, 2021.